Last Updated on February 16, 2023 by Editorial Team

 4. Fact Families

 It is an interesting way to teach students about various multiplication properties.
-Children learn about ways to arrive upon the solution.
-As a beginner of multiplication and division, the students can use this activity to know how to create different equations using multiplication and division signs.
+Children learn about ways to arrive at the solution.
+As a beginner in multiplication and division, the students can use this activity to learn how to create different equations using multiplication and division signs.

-This activity uses number sense strategy no 2 and 3 (learn the process and practice learned concepts) mentioned above to give a fair introduction to the concept of multiplication to early learners.
+This activity uses number sense strategies no 2 and 3 (learn the process and practice learned concepts) mentioned above to give a fair introduction to the concept of multiplication to early learners.

 To conclude,